- ZIM JavaScript Canvas Framework to code creativity - adds conveniences, components and controls to CreateJS.

 - If the error is in ZIM or CreateJS then try commenting out your latest code and see if the error goes away.
 If so, then check the parameters of your latest code.

-- Examples - view and show projects
+- Examples - view our ZIM projects

 - General - posts that don't fit in other channels